 - The residential nature of the campus affords opportunities for maximizing the undergraduate educational experience.
 As a residential college, Albion requires all students to live and board within the College residence system.
 Exceptions to this expectation are made for married students, commuters (defined as those students who reside with their parents or legal guardians within 50 miles of the campus), students with legal dependents, students age 23 or older (housing may be available if desired), and United States military veterans.
 Written notification must be submitted to the Office of Residential Life.

 - Albion College does not consider the use of alcoholic beverages as necessary or conducive to the processes of higher education.
 Albion College students are expected to abide by College policies and the laws of the State of Michigan and the City of Albion relative to the possession, consumption and serving of alcohol.
 Only students 21 years of age or older may possess and/or consume alcoholic beverages.
 Students under 21 years of age are prohibited from possessing and/or consuming alcoholic beverages.
 Possession, consumption and/or provision of alcohol in public areas of the campus is not permitted.
-Use of alcohol or other drugs which jeopardizes or endangers the welfare of oneself or others, or contributes to other irresponsible or offensive action or behavior, is a violation of College regulations.
+Use of alcohol or other drugs which jeopardizes or endangers the well-being or safety of oneself or others, or contributes to other irresponsible or offensive action or behavior, is a violation of College regulations.
 All students and groups are subject to disciplinary action for violation of Albion College policy pertaining to the possession, consumption or serving of alcohol.

 - Involvement in the illegal merchandising, possession, use or distribution of paraphernalia or drugs including marijuana, or misconduct resulting therefrom, is an offense that is subject to sanctions up to and including expulsion.

-- Student participation in activities which develop to a degree that elicits public alarm, disturbs the public peace, threatens or endangers personal well-being, or harms public or private property is prohibited.
+- Student participation in activities which develop to a degree that elicits public alarm, disturbs the public peace, threatens or endangers personal well-being or safety, or harms public or private property is prohibited.
 In a like manner, student behavior that disrupts or interferes with the orderly processes of the College is also prohibited. ``Orderly processes of the College'' are viewed to include, but not limited to, the holding of classes, the carrying forward of College business, arrangements for properly authorized and scheduled events and the observance of regulations and procedures.
 Students who individually or in groups commit, engage in or plan (whether or not a plan is carried out) a violation of any College policy will be subject to disciplinary action that may result in suspension or expulsion from the College.

 - To avoid jeopardizing their status with the College and to assure the maintenance of accurate records, students are required to notify the vice president for student affairs whenever enrollment is voluntarily terminated.